Kotlin/kotlinx-kover/README.md

-    isDisabled.set(false) // true to disable instrumentation and all Kover tasks in this project engine.set(DefaultIntellijEngine) // to change engine, use kotlinx.kover.api.IntellijEngine("xxx") or kotlinx.kover.api.JacocoEngine("xxx") filters { // common filters for all default Kover tasks classes { // common class filter for all default Kover tasks includes += "com.example.*" // class inclusion rules excludes += listOf("com.example.subpackage.*") // class exclusion rules }
+    isDisabled.set(false) // true to disable instrumentation and all Kover tasks in this project engine.set(DefaultIntellijEngine) // to change engine, use kotlinx.kover.api.IntellijEngine("xxx") or kotlinx.kover.api.JacocoEngine("xxx") filters { // common filters for all default Kover tasks classes { // common class filter for all default Kover tasks in this project includes += "com.example.*" // class inclusion rules excludes += listOf("com.example.subpackage.*") // class exclusion rules }
+        annotations { // common annotation filter for all default Kover tasks in this project excludes += listOf("com.example.Annotation", "*Generated") // exclude declarations marked by specified annotations
+        }
     }